Vittor-Javidan/EarthLog/docs/tasks.md

     - Project Edit Screen
         - Show the project settings that are allow to be edited.
         - Show delete input option, no rules are required here.
-    - Project Screen
+    + Project Screen
-        - Show all samples available
+        + Show all samples available
-        - All samples must have an edit button
-        - Must show a button to create a new sample, if rules allow.
+        + Must show a button to create a new sample, if rules allow.
     - Sample Edit Screen
         - Show the sample settings that are allow to be edited.
         - Show delete input option, if the rules allow.
-    - Sample Screen
+    + Sample Screen
-        - Show all widgets inside the sample.
+        + Show all widgets inside the sample.
-        - Must show a button to create a new widget, if rules allow.
+        + Must show a button to create a new widget, if rules allow.